-- On March 11, 2020 the World Health Organization declared the outbreak of the coronavirus (COVID-19) pandemic.
-The global pandemic remains an ongoing issue that continues to disrupt economic activity.
-The financial impact of these events continues to create uncertainty for municipal financial planning. - As a result of the pandemic, supply chains issues continue to disrupt production and distribution of certain goods while inflation has moved well above long-term averages.
-The outlook for longer term inflation expectations has implications for the trajectory for interest rates, which have moved notably higher in 2022 as a result. - The invasion of Ukraine by Russia in February 2022 introduced additional disruptions and uncertainty in the financial markets, which has contributed to elevated inflation levels. - Diversified investment allocations, such as those used in the Outcome Framework, may help to dampen the volatility of returns to mitigate risks associated macroeconomic or geopolitical events.
-A diversified approach should help to reduce volatility while still offering the potential for investment returns to outpace inflation. - The portions of MNRI that will be needed in the shorter term will be invested in investment strategies with very low risk and high liquidity (such as cash and short-term fixed income) given the economic uncertainty in the near-term. - The portions of MNRI that are not expected to be needed over the short-term will be invested to take advantage of a longer-term investment horizon to achieve higher returns by investing in equities and bonds.
+- On March 11, 2020, the World Health Organization declared an outbreak of the coronavirus (COVID-19) pandemic that led to significant disruptions in economic activity over the last few years.
+As the effects of the pandemic continue to fade, economic activity has continued to normalize. - Loose monetary policy in the wake of the pandemic led to inflationary pressures globally.
+In Canada, inflation peaked at 8.1% in June 2022, well above the Bank of Canada's 2% target. - The invasion of Ukraine by Russia in February 2022 introduced additional disruptions and uncertainty in the financial markets, which have contributed to elevated inflation levels. - Efforts by the Bank of Canada and other central banks to reduce inflationary pressures led to sharply higher interest rates in 2022.
+The Bank of Canada increased its overnight lending rate by 4.0% last year, in one of the sharpest movements in interest rates in modern history. - There is some risk that aggressive rate hikes could lead to an economic recession. - The rapid interest rate hikes also created instability in certain segments of the global banking industry, which resulted in elevated volatility in financial markets in March 2023. - Diversified investment allocations, such as those used in the Outcome Framework, may help to dampen the volatility of returns and mitigate the risks associated with macroeconomic or geopolitical events.
+A diversified approach should help reduce volatility while still offering the potential for investment returns to outpace inflation. - The portions of MNRI that will be needed in the shorter term will be invested in investment strategies with very low risk and high liquidity (such as cash and short-term fixed income) given the economic uncertainty in the near-term. - The portions of MNRI that are not expected to be needed over the short term will be invested to take advantage of a longer-term investment horizon and achieve higher returns by investing in equities and bonds.